White Roses

 I can picture it in my eye now, how you must have died.
 That girl Leila said afterwards said that you were in his arms.
 So there you were, bleeding and dying, your blood pooled around your body, your hand against his cheek.
 In that moment, you faced the world and you failed.
 I can see it, even if I wasn't there.
 That was your moment of greatest weakness, of most hated sin.

-And you have no idea how helpless and guilty I felt upon hearing those words, because I wasn't there to protect you, because I wasn't able to return the favor you gave so easily.
+and guilty I felt upon hearing those words, because I wasn't there to protect you, because I wasn't able to return the favor you gave so easily.

 "Accept him," you had asked of us, "Let me love him."